Protests as Philippines mulls hero's burial for ex-dictator Marcos

 "(The court should) reaffirm the historical reality that Marcos, the fascist dictator and plunderer par excellence, was no hero but a legendary heel."

-Around 30,000 people have signed a petition objecting to the re-internment, and thousands are expected to protest a decision in favor of the burial.
+More than 30,000 people have signed a petition objecting to the re-internment, and thousands are expected to protest a decision in favor of the burial.

 Marcos fled the Philippines after a revolution in 1986 ended his decades as dictator.
 Many young Filipinos have little or no knowledge of Marcos and martial law and recent years have seen his family re-emerge on the political scene.